RussCoder/djvujs/library/API.md

   contents.
 If the page cannot be found, `null` is returned.
 - `async getPage(number: number): Promise<DjVuPage>` - this method is async,
-  cause it works both in case of a single-file djvu and an indirect one, and in the latter case the page and it's dependencies have to be downloaded first.
+  cause it works both in case of a single-file djvu and an indirect one, and in the latter case the page and its dependencies have to be downloaded first.
 It accepts the page number starting from 1 (not from 0).
 What's more, this method automatically reset the previously requested page (read about it in the methods of `DjVuPage`), which allows you not to care about memory leaks.
 - `getPageUnsafe(number: number): DjVuPage` - in case of a bundled djvu, you can get a page synchronously.
-But you will have to `page.reset()` manually after you finished to work with the page.
-Otherwise you risk to overuse memory.
+But you will have to `page.reset()` manually after you finished working with the page.
+Otherwise, you risk overusing memory.
   Prefer `getPage()` to this method.
 - `createObjectURL(): string` - creates a url to download the file (it should be revoked afterwards).
 - `slice(from = 1, to = this.getPagesQuantity()): DjVuDocument` - creates a
-  document from a subset of pages, including the first and the last pages.
+  document from a subset of pages, including the first and the last page.
 Pages are counted from 1.
 This method isn't production-ready.
 It may work incorrectly in some cases, and it doesn't split the table of contents, but copies it completely to the new document.
+- `async bundle(progressCallback: (progress: number) => void): Promise<DjVuDocument>`
+  \- downloads and bundles an indirect djvu into one-file document.
+Accepts a callback which is invoked with a number parameter which takes values from 0 to 1 and provides an ability to track the progress.
-- `toString(): string` - returns meta data describing the structure of the document.
+- `toString(): string` - returns metadata describing the structure of the document.
 Useful if you are familiar with the DjVu Specification.

 The most important method is `async getPage(number)` which returns `DjVuPage` with the following methods: